 James joined Watsi on September 28th, 2015.
-Two years ago, James became the 3243rd member to automatically support a new Watsi patient every month.
-Since then, 2,345 more people have become monthly donors!
-James' most recent donation traveled 8,500 miles to support Mercy, a baby from Kenya, to fund a burn repair surgery.
+Five years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+James' most recent donation traveled 4,200 miles to support Karim, a bright 10-year-old boy from Bolivia, to fund life-saving cardiac surgery.